dokozero/oklch-css-relative-chroma-demo/README.md

 In the dist/ demo file, you can see what happens if we try the same logic of palette generation on the fly with a fixed absolute chroma.

 Because of the way browsers clip the values, **we lose the uniformity OkLCH** and thus, lightness, absolute chroma, and hue consistency of the palette.

+## How to modify the demo

+- Install the npm dependencies.
+- Modify the constants if you want in the `src/demo/css/sass/data.scss` file.
+- Do the same in the `<script>` tag in `src/demo/index.html` (`LIGHTNESS_STEP` is enough).
+- Make sure that build.zsh is executable with `chmod +x build.zsh`.
+- Run `npm run build` or `pnpm build`.
+- Open `dist/index.html` in your browser.

+You can also watch the src files with `npm run all-css-watch` or `pnpm all-css-watch` and open index.html from the src folder to see your changes live.